-14 Arnold Milstein and Mark Smith, "Will the Surgical World Become Flat?"
-Health Affairs, Vol. 26, No. 1, January/February 2007, pages 137-41 technology advances are delivering significant advances in patient care but driving up costs at the same time.
+Cost is the biggest healthcare issue facing most countries as they try to align supply to demand.
+Targeted therapies, personalized medicine, genetic-based medicine, medical devices and other technology advances are delivering significant advances in patient care but driving up costs at the same time.
 Healthcare providers are scaling up to address these opportunities and challenges, with consolidation becoming a key feature of the market to ensure access to technology and attract resources in an increasingly competitive market for highly qualified staff - especially doctors and nurses.